WHO INSURES REVERSE MORTGAGES?

 Is there a minimum credit score to qualify?
 There is no minimum credit score required in order to qualify for a reverse mortgage.
 But your credit history will be analyzed along with your real estate tax payment history during the required financial assessment done on each reverse mortgage.

-I cannot qualify for the HECM since I owe too much on my current mortgage.
+I cannot qualify for a reverse mortgage since I owe too much on my current mortgage.
 Is there a jumbo reverse mortgage?

-(All Jumbo loans are proprietary products and arranged through third party providers).
+Yes.
+To see if you qualify for the proprietary jumbo product, contact your reverse mortgage specialist.
+(All Jumbo loans are proprietary products and are arranged through third party providers).

 What types of homes qualify for a Reverse Mortgage?